anmaped/openfang/README.md

 Please provide as much context as possible:

-- buildroot core version which you are using.
+- buildroot core version which you are using;
-- kernel version and modules you have enable.
+- kernel version and modules you have enable;
-- build root packages you are trying to integrate.
+- build root packages you are trying to integrate;
 - when encountering an issue which happens at run time, attach serial output.
-Wrap it into a code block, just like the code.
+Wrap it into a code block, just like the code;
-- for issues which happen at compile time, enable verbose compiler output in the buildroot preferences, and attach that output (also inside a code block).
+- for issues which happen at compile time, enable verbose compiler output in the buildroot preferences, and attach that output (also inside a code block);
-- development board model and brand.
+- development board model and brand;
 - other settings (board choice, flash size, etc.).

 Or ask in our [Gitter channel](https://gitter.im/openfang) for help.